-Let’s talk about wearing at the guesthouse after you reach now.
-Right after you reach the lodge, change the wet clothes that you were wearing during the walk.
-Hang the wet t-shirt and trekking pants somewhere to dry.
-Then, change suitable clothes for the recent temperature of the place.
+Let's talk about wearing it at the guesthouse after you reach now.
+Right after you get to the lodge, change the wet clothes you wore during the walk.
+Hang the damp t-shirt and trekking pants somewhere to dry.
+Then, change suitable clothes for the current temperature of the place.

 Take off the hiking boots and then wear water sandals if you are going for a shower.
-After the shower, wear sports shoes for the evening until you do not go to sleep.
+After the shower, wear sports shoes for the evening until you do not sleep.

-Wear thermal layers, tracksuits, leggings or whatever you feel comfortable with for the night when you sleep.
-Nice sleep is very important in the high Himalayan region, which gives you more energy and keeps fit and fine on the trek.
+Wear thermal layers, tracksuits, leggings, or whatever you feel comfortable with for the night when you sleep.
+Sleep is essential in the high Himalayan region, giving you more energy and keeping you fit and pleasing on the trek.
 A good night's sleep also helps to prevent altitude sickness.

-Nights are cold, so it takes time to get warm your feet at a high altitude.
+Nights are cold, so warming your feet at a high altitude takes time.
 Wear down booties or a hot bag to warm the feet on the bed.

 Use at least -20°c sleeping bag with fleece liner on the bed.
 If you have got your own, you can use them, although you can buy or rent them in Kathmandu if you do not have them.
-You can cover your head and ear with a scarf or warm hat if you feel comfortable with them.
+You can cover your head and ear with a scarf or warm hat if you feel comfortable.

-The cell phone’s and camera’s battery life fall very fast due to the cold temperature in the mountain, so you can keep them inside the sleeping bag with you while you sleep.
+The cell phone's and camera's battery life fall very fast due to the cold temperature in the mountain, so you can keep them inside the sleeping bag while you sleep.

 First-Aid Kit Packing for Everest Base Camp Trek

-A guide always takes the first-aid kit for the Everest base camp trek, but you can also pack your medicine pack for the trek.
+A guide always takes the first-aid kit for the Everest base camp trek, but you can also pack your medicine pack.

 Rehydrolite power: You sweat a lot from waking, so you might be dehydrated from sun heat and losing sweat.
 Regydrolite drink helps you to keep rehydration.

-Altitude pills: Diamox is a famous name for the altitude pill, but you might not get them in the market nowadays, so you can take alternative pills in your first-aid kit.
-Acetazolamide or acetazolamide to prevent altitude sickness.
+Altitude pills: Diamox is a famous name for the altitude pill, but you might not get them in the market nowadays, so you can take alternative medicines in your first-aid kit—acetazolamide or acetazolamide to prevent altitude sickness.

 Ducktape or blister plaster: Some trekkers might get blisters due to not having many days of walking practice or New and unfit hiking boots on the trek.
 You can paste blister plaster on those blisters if you have got some.

-Anti-diarrhoea tablets: Some travellers in the Nepalese Pakistani and south American Himalayas might get travellers diarrhoea because of the Himalayan atmosphere.
-It does not be contaminated food and drinks to suffer from diarrhoea in the mountains, so always keep diarrhoea tablets for the Everest base camp trek in your first-aid kit.
+Anti-diarrhoea tablets: Some travelers in the Nepalese Pakistani and south American Himalayas might get travelers diarrhea because of the Himalayan atmosphere.
+It does not be contaminated food and drinks to suffer from diarrhea in the mountains, so always keep diarrhea tablets for the Everest base camp trek in your first-aid kit.

 Anklet or Knee Supporter: The trekking trail has lots of tiny stones somewhere.
 If the feet twist accidentally, the anklet can be very helpful.
 Likewise, the knee can hurt due to a long downhill walk.
 So, do not forget to pack a knee supporter in your first-aid kit for the EBC trek.

-Anti-cold tablets, Strepsils and nose drop: You might have the Khumbu cough and common cold flu in the mountain.
-Do not forget to pack Decold/Sinex tablets, Strepsils and Otrivin/Nasivion for the blocked nose in your first-aid kit for the trek.
+Anti-cold tablets, Strepsils, and nose drops: You might have the Khumbu cough and common cold flu in the mountain.
+Do not forget to pack Decold/Sinex tablets, Strepsils, and Otrivin/Nasivion for the blocked nose in your first-aid kit for the trek.

-Pain relief spray or lotion: In case, you twist an ankle or other part of the leg and have pain in any part of the body, the pain relief spray or lotion is very important to carry in your first-aid box.
+Pain relief spray or lotion: If you twist an ankle or other part of the leg and have pain in any part of the body, the pain relief spray or cream is essential to carry in your first-aid box.

-Paracetamol or pain killer: It is very helpful for mild headache, fever and pain during the trek.
+Paracetamol, or a painkiller: is beneficial for a mild headache, fever, and pain during the trek.

 Water purifier tablet or drops: Bottled water is expensive in the Everest region.
-You can buy bottled water, but if you would like to manage your budget by drinking normal water, you need to use purification tablets or drops before drinking it.
+You can buy bottled water, but if you want to manage your budget by drinking regular water, you must use purification tablets or drops before drinking it.
 Alternatively, you can use UV sterilizers for the water.

-Vitamin c tablets: Some people don’t like the flavour of water purification, so vitamin c is perfect for those people.
-Also, vitamin c keeps you away from getting into trouble with the common cold flu during the trek.
+Vitamin c tablets: Some people don't like the flavor of water purification, so vitamin c is perfect for those people.
+Also, vitamin c keeps you from getting into trouble with the common cold flu during the trek.

-Oximeter: An oximeter is one of the most important things, that you need to pack in your first-aid box for the Everest base camp trek.
+Oximeter: An oximeter is one of the most important things you must pack in your first-aid box for the Everest base camp trek.
 It helps to find your oxygen level and heartbeat at a high altitude, and it will be easy to know the altitude effects.

 Washing Socks and Other Clothes During the Trek

-You have some short trekking days and rest days during the Everest base camp trek, so you can wash your socks and other small clothes somewhere during the trek.
+You have some short trekking days and rest days during the Everest base camp trek to wash your socks and other small clothes somewhere.
 You can wash your inner clothes while you will have a shower.
-There will be an extra place for washing outside from the guesthouse, where you can wash other clothes and socks.
-You can either go to the nearest stream for washing, but you need to be careful if you are on a trek in winter.
+There will be an extra place for cleaning outside the guesthouse, where you can wash other clothes and socks.
+You can go to the nearest stream for washing, but you must be careful if you are on a trek in winter.
 Icy stones close to the stream will be very slippery at that time.

-If you do not like to wash, you can ask the guesthouse for the laundry.
+If you dislike washing, you can ask the guesthouse for the laundry.
 Some guesthouses also do the laundry services for the guest.

-The above-mentioned Everest base camp trek equipment for females is perfect and most gears are also for male trekkers.
-You can use this trekking equipment for any other treks in the Everest region and other Himalayan regions in Nepal.
-You can add a few pairs of clothes if you are doing a longer trek and degrease them for a shorter trek.
+The Everest, as mentioned above, base camp trek equipment for females is perfect, and most gears are also for male trekkers.
+You can use this trekking equipment for other treks in Everest and other Himalayan regions in Nepal.
+You can add a few pairs of clothes for a longer trek and degrease them for a shorter trek.

-The equipment list from above can be an incomplete packing list for the female Everest base camp trekker, but these are the basic gears.
-If you have heard about additional equipment from the others, who already have done it.
+The equipment list from above can be an incomplete packing list for the female Everest base camp trekker, but these are the essential gear if you have heard about additional equipment from the others who already have done it.
 So you can ask us before taking them for your trek.
-We can suggest to you if you need it or not for your trek.
+We can suggest whether you need it or not for your trek.
 Also, some equipment may be different according to the season.